1. create project

 Builds

-Plugins must be browser compatible ES modules. @duplicis/config provides ready-made configs for the most common build tools.
+Plugins must be browser compatible ES modules. @duplicis/config provides ready made configs for the most common build tools.

 Rollup